COVID-19: HOW TO VISIT AND WHAT TO EXPECT

 How do reservations work?

 To help maintain physical-distancing standards, entrance to the museum will be timed in 30 minute increments for parties up to 8 people.
 Your party can include anyone with whom social distancing is not necessary.
 During the thirty (30) minutes of your reservation, your party will have the museum’s exhibitions completely to yourself, which will ensure social distancing.
-If you feel thirty minutes will not be enough for your visit, you may choose to reserve two thirty minute reservations back-to-back.
+If you feel thirty minutes will not be enough for your visit, we encourage you to reserve two thirty minute reservations back-to-back.
 Visitors who need access to the ADA entrance will also be asked to reserve two 30-minute reservations back-to-back to ensure there is no interaction between parties.
 You will be asked to provide contact information for each family in your party for contact tracing purposes.
 Click here to make a reservation.

 How often is Kluge-Ruhe cleaned and sanitized?